drpatrik/combatris/README.md

 **64-bit Windows 10**

-The code has been tested with Visual Studio Community Edition 15.6.1
+The code has been tested with Visual Studio Community Edition 15.6.1.
+Using the following settings:

+Download the latest versions of the development libraries at https://www.libsdl.org.

 Set the following environment variables (see System Properties/Environment Variables...):